Three-dimensional non-kinematic simulation of post-emergence evolution of bipolar magnetic regions and Babcock-Leighton dynamo of the Sun: Summary and Discussions

 We also carry out the cyclic solar dynamo simulation using the source term of the Babcock-Leighton $\alpha$-effect which is implemented in a 3D manner where the Joy's law tilts are explicitly given.
 We have successfully demonstrated that many observational features are reproduced in our model such as the activity cycles with decadal periods, the equatorward migration of the sunspot groups (BMRs), and the poleward transport of the surface radial fields.
 The nonlinear saturation of the dynamo occurs due to a strong Lorentz force feedback: The magnetic energy of the toroidal field amplified by the $\Omega$-effect is found to exceed the kinetic energy of the differential rotation.
 This strong Lorentz force feedback can be seen in the cyclic modulations of the differential rotation (torsional oscillations) and the meridional circulation.
 Note, however, that our study does not exclude other nonlinear dynamo saturation mechanisms such as variability in the Babcock-Leighton process \citep{weber2011,karak2017} and magnetic quenching of the turbulent transport processes \citep[][]{kitchatinov1994,cattaneo1996,yousef2003}.

 Since our model is highly sensitive to various model parameters, there are still several disagreements with the solar observations such as a slightly shorter cycle period of $9$ year, stronger radial field strengths at the surface of typical amplitudes of about $200-300$ G, and slightly larger torsional oscillations.
 Obviously, the model parameters associated with the subsurface structure of the newly-emerged BMRs will be highly influential, as expected from the discussion in \S~\ref{sec:paramstudy}.
+The magnetic diffusivity $\eta$ also has a substantial impact on the dynamo cycle properties by regulating the diffusive transport of magnetic fluxes in the Sun.
 The other important parameters would be $\Lambda_{0}$ that determines the amplitudes of the differential rotation and meridional circulation, and $a_{0}$ that determines the field strengths of BMRs at the surface.
 A detailed parameter study is required in the future.

-It is noteworthy that our code is applicable to examine the impact of magnetic fields on various kinds of inertial modes which we found to exist in our simulation (see Fig.~\ref{fig:rossby}).
-Recent observations suggest that the amplitudes and frequencies of some of the solar equatorial Rossby modes exhibit a cycle dependence \citep{liang2019}.
-If we properly understand the effects of deep-seated magnetic fields on the mode frequencies and eigenfunctions of the equatorial Rossby modes, observations could potentially be used to infer the location and strength of the magnetic fields hidden in the Sun.
+Due to the 3D non-kinematic nature of our model, we find the substantial non-axisymmetric flows that are driven by the Lorentz-force of the BMRs.
+These flows have a spatial extent of about 10$^{\circ}$, similar to what is seen in observations \citep[][]{gizon2001,loeptien2017}.
+Such flows have been shown to affect not only the evolution of the associated active regions but also the global magnetic field configuration through interaction with other nearby active regions \citep[][]{martinbelda2016}.
+This nonlinear interaction is sensitive to the details of the surface flows which are not yet consistent with the solar observations.